freerobby/sendgrid_toolkit/README.md

 In Case You're Curious...
 -------------------------

 API requests are made and responses are received in JSON.
-All requests are made as POSTs unless noted otherwise (Sendgrid's examples are via GET, but they support POST)
+All requests are made as POSTs unless noted otherwise (some of Sendgrid's examples are via GET, but they support POST)

 Each class takes a final options parameter in the form of a hash.
 You may use this parameter to pass additional options to the Sendgrid API.
 For example, let's say you are using the unsubscribes function: